-Learn how to make my super easy Healthy Homemade Organic Cranberry Sauce Recipe, a healthier alternative to the store-bought cranberry sauce with real whole cranberries, a touch of sugar, loads of spices, and fresh orange juice.
+Learn how to make my super easy Whole Berry Cranberry Sauce, a healthier alternative to the store-bought cranberry sauce with real whole cranberries, a touch of sugar, loads of spices, and fresh orange juice.
 This recipe is perfect for your holiday meals, such as Thanksgiving and Christmas dinners, offering a delightful natural option.

 I love a good homemade cranberry sauce recipe especially this time of year as I am not a fan, however, of processed foods.
 I do not like eating foods that contain ingredients that I cannot pronounce and I like to eat foods that are minimal in ingredients that I know will add some healthy benefits.